 1. Chop the beef finely with a very sharp knife: first into strips, then dice and then mince it with the knife as if you were chopping herbs.
 Shape into a nest and place on a serving plate, in the fridge.

-2. To make crispy capers, heat up the oil in a small pan until shimmering, add the capers – carefully as there will be a major spit and sizzle – and fry them for about 3 minutes until they open up, darken and crisp up.
-Drain them well (the oil can be reused).
+2. To make crispy capers, rinse and drain the capers well.
+Heat up the oil in a small pan until shimmering, add the capers – carefully as there will be a major spit and sizzle – and fry them for about 3 minutes until they open up, darken and crisp up.
+Drain them well (the oil can be reused) on kitchen towels.

 3. To arrange the steak tartare, place the egg yolk in the beef nest; pile the capers, gherkins and Parmesan around it.